utep-cs-systems-courses/os-archiver/Readme.md

 determine how to encode and/or delmit strings and bytearrays in an archive's stream of bytes.
 Once you figure this out, implementation should be trivial.

+Your protocol may need to know file size before sending.
+If so, it can use the lseek() or fstat system calls.
+They're both part of python's os package and documented in docs.python.org.

+# A cool (and optional) feature

+If you want to do something extra, you might want to enable your archiver to recursively archive entire directory hierarchies.

+If you want to implement this feature (seriously, do everything else first), your program will need to use scandir() or listdir() to list directory contents, and fstat() to determine whether a filename actually is the name of a subdirectory.
+These system calls are part of the python os package.

 # Testing your archiver